 The SteelSeries engine is a pretty complete app that offers a lot of options for the Arctis 7.
 It provides a great graphic equalizer with presets and a compressor, DTS surround sound, live preview as well as volume control for the mic.
 You can save your configuration under the config tab so you can quickly switch between your different settings.
 It lacks some of the fancier auto-calibration features that some headsets have within their app support, but it's efficient, easy-to-use, and all the controls are under a single page, so you don't have to navigate between multiple tabs.
 If you prefer having RGB lighting and special features, take a look at the bass haptic feedback of the Razer Nari Ultimate.

 The SteelSeries Arctis 7 have a good wireless range and low latency for gaming and watching movies.
 They perform as well as Bluetooth headphones indoors and in direct-line-of-sight but the 20ms latency means there will rarely be any sync issues when using them to game or watch videos wirelessly.
-They also come with an audio cable that's compatible with most consoles and a dock with a lot of inputs and even a line out for more connections options.
+They also come with an audio cable that's compatible with most consoles and a wireless transmitter that works on PC the PS4.
 They have a lot more connectivity options than the Astro A20 and A10 but no optical input.

 The SteelSeries Arctis 7 have a proprietary audio cable that isn't OS specific and is compatible with most consoles.
 If you prefer wired headphones when gaming then check out the Arctis Pro GameDAC.
 They have a lot more control options thanks to the DAC although they are also a bit pricier than the Arctis 7 which might not be as worth it for more console gamers.

-The base/dock is a small dongle transmitter with a couple unique inputs and a line out.
-It's also compatible with the PS4 and PC but only provides audio for Xbox One.
-It also does not have dock charging which would have a been a great addition.
+The base/dock is a small wireless USB dongle with a line in and line out.
+It's compatible with the PS4 and PC but only not the Xbox One.
+It also doesn't have dock charging, which would have a been a great addition.

 The SteelSeries 7 headphones have a good wireless range.
 They reached up to 36ft when the USB transmitter was obstructed by walls and in another room and up to 125ft in direct-line-of-sight.
 They will rarely drop any audio if you're gaming directly in front of your TV and perform about as well as most typical Bluetooth headphones.
 It is one of the best wireless headphones for TVs we've tested.
 If you need a wireless gaming headset with a better range than the SteelSeries Artis 7 then check out our review of the Corsair HS70 Wireless.